computational-san/computational-san.github.io/README.md

 Here is some [help](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) in serving the page locally for development.

+# How to Add Events/Resources/Affiliates/Jobs

+Adding new content to the website is very easy.
+We are using .csv files in the _data directory to [pseudo-dynamically](https://jekyllrb.com/docs/datafiles/) update the page.
+Simply add a new row to any of the .csv files in `/_data`.
+It will automatically be added when you push this change to the website.

+# How to Add Tutorials

+Contributing a new tutorial is easy.
+All it requires is creating a new post in markdown and adding it to the `/_posts` folder.
+See existing posts for examples.
+If you would like to include any images including a "featured-image" to be on the tutorial thumbnail, add them to `/images/tutorials`.
+Feel free to open an issue if you have any problems creating a tutorial.

 # Issues

 If you would like to report a bug, ask a question, request a feature, feel free to do so on our issues page.